Being single, Jennifer McIntyre is used to planning her financial moves on her own.

-McIntyre has applied the same can-do attitude to estate planning.
-As an "only child of 2 only children," she realized she would have to take extra measures to come up with an estate plan that gave her independence and reassurance.
+Jennifer applied the same can-do attitude to her estate planning.
+As the only child of parents who were also only children, she realized she would have to take extra measures to come up with an estate plan that gave her independence and reassurance.

 Of course, people arrive at their singleness in different ways, whether it's through widowhood, divorce, or never having been married.
 Some singles have children, while others do not.
-Some are enveloped in a tight-knit community of friends and family, while others are truly on their own.
-As a result, there's no one estate planning solution for every single person.
+There's no one estate planning solution for every single person.

-Tip: Powers of attorney for financial affairs are an important component of estate planning documents for single people.
-They appoint someone to act on your behalf in the event that you are incapacitated.
-Without these, a court would need to appoint someone to handle important financial decisions for you.
-That could delay access to bank and investment accounts and make it difficult to access the money to pay your bills.
+Powers of attorney for financial affairs appoint someone to act on your behalf if you become incapacitated, and are an important component of estate planning for single people.
+Without these documents, a court would need to appoint someone to handle important financial decisions for you.
+That could delay access to bank and investment accounts and make it difficult to access the money needed to pay bills.

 Health care decisions

-Tip: A medical power of attorney, also known as a health care proxy, is a good starting point for making sure you have designated someone to act on your behalf to make medical decisions.
-In addition, an advanced directive spells out precisely what types of interventions you agree to if you are not able to communicate your wishes.
-Having these documents in place allows someone of your choosing to help medical personnel carry out your wishes.
+A medical power of attorney, also known as a health care proxy, is a good starting point for making sure you have designated someone to act on your behalf to make medical decisions.
+This spells out precisely what types of interventions you agree to if you are not able to communicate your wishes.
+These documents must be in place to allow someone of your choosing to help medical personnel carry out your wishes.

 Identify your heirs

-McIntyre clearly understood that state statutes determine who will receive the estate when there is no will, so she worked with an estate planning attorney to draft one as part of her overall approach to financial planning.
-"If you don't have a will, it's really not all clear what's going to happen to your estate when you die," she says.
+Jennifer clearly understood that state statutes determine who will receive the estate when there is no will, so she worked with an estate planning attorney to draft one as part of her overall approach to financial planning.
+"If you don't have a will, it's really not clear what's going to happen to your estate when you die," she says.
 "I wanted to make sure that my money goes where I want it to go, and the only way to see that done is to have a will."
+Jennifer decided her money will be left to friends and charitable institutions.

 In addition to a will, make sure to have the right beneficiary designations on your life insurance, retirement, and bank accounts to reflect your current wishes.
 If you were previously married, your ex may still be a beneficiary of some accounts.
 Or you may have named a friend with whom you are no longer in contact.
-Those designations supersede any instructions you leave in your will.
+Those designations override any instructions in your will.